Alfawuhn/docker/README.md

-# docker
+# Docker
-My place for Docker stuff.
+A repository to keep all of my Dockerfiles and configurations.